 Just a group of flower-based scraps (despite the second looking more like a weed than a flower).

 An early screenshot exists as a placeholder for the screenshots taken on-the-go for attacks that use particle effects like the Scissors.
-It features what is presumably a test battle, involving a Goomba, Koopa Troopa, Paragoomba, a cut snake-like enemy and Kamek (or maybe just a normal Magikoopa, like in previous games).
+It features an early or test battle, involving a Goomba, Koopa Troopa, Paragoomba, a cut Koopa-like snake enemy and Kamek (or maybe just a normal Magikoopa, like in previous games).
 Similar game versions to this are depicted in prerelease materials.

 Unused Falling Behaviour